-On the same square, you can see the church of St Minas, bulky and ungraceful.
+On the same square, you can see Saint Minas church, bulky and ungraceful.
 It is the seat of the Diocese of Crete.
 It was built at the end of the last century and is said to hold 8,000 people.

 If you prefer a coffee or a refreshing drink, there is an adjacent Turkish fountain which has been transformed into a refreshment bar!